GarethOates/az-arch-master-class/IaaS/01. NSGs/README.md

          --vnet-name First_ARM_VNet
          --subnet AppSubnet`

-  - Using this command we are creating a VM in the VNet which we created using the tempplate and let provide the Subnet name as `AppSubnet`
+  - Using this command we are creating a VM in the VNet which we created using the template and lets provide the Subnet name as `AppSubnet`.
+(You can provide other subnets of you choice)

-  - As the **AppSubnet** is connected to App_NSG, If you check the NSG Rules for App_NSG i.e. Block_RDP_Internet: It denys the Internet over Port 3389.
+  - As the **AppSubnet** is connected to **App_NSG**, If you check the NSG Rules for App_NSG i.e. **Block_RDP_Internet**: It denys the Internet over Port 3389.

   - When you go to VM, **Overview** -> **Connect** -> **RDP**.